 Chapter 7 Means Test: What You Need To Know

-If you are considering filing for consumer bankruptcy, you may want to file for chapter 7 bankruptcy to get out from under your debts more easily and quickly while avoiding a long repayment plan.
+If you are considering filing for consumer bankruptcy, you may want to file for Chapter 7 bankruptcy to get out from under your debts more easily and quickly while avoiding an extended repayment plan.
 However, not everyone will pass the Chapter 7 bankruptcy means test that looks at your monthly income and other factors to determine eligibility.
-Robert Stiberman, a bankruptcy attorney in Florida is breaking down what the means test is and how to determine if you are eligible.
+Robert Stiberman, a bankruptcy attorney in Florida, is breaking down what the means test is and how to determine if you are eligible.

 What Is Chapter 7 Bankruptcy?

-Much of the non-secured debt leftover, like credit card debt, medical bills, and personal loans, are discharged, so you are completely free from having to pay on them any longer or have your wages garnished to pay for them.
-It’s important to note that most student loans, business debt, and domestic debt, like alimony and child support, can not be discharged during Chapter 7 bankruptcy.
+Much of the non-secured debt leftover, like credit card debt, medical bills, and personal loans, is discharged, so you are completely free from having to pay on them any longer or have your wages garnished to pay for them.
+It’s important to note that most student loans, business debt, and domestic debt, such as alimony and child support, cannot be discharged in Chapter 7 bankruptcy.

 In order to file for this, you must prove, through a means test, that you do not have enough disposable income to pay off your consumer debt.